Skills

 ModuleBase PathWhat it covers

-Messages/api/messages/*Send, list, sync, check, fetch raw
+Messages/api/messages/*Send, sync, status, raw

 Storage/api/storage/*Disk usage, sessions, cleanup

-Workspace/api/workspace/*Artifacts, files, skills CRUD
+Workspace/api/workspace/*Artifacts, files, skills, previews

 Authentication